 Each year, MUSC Health organizes annual Domestic Violence Awareness Month (DVAM) events during the month of October.
-Continuing the annual tradition into 2022, purple pinwheels numbered to represent SC victims of intimate partner violence (IPV), along with informational plaques, were displayed in the Greenway for the month of October.
+Continuing the annual tradition into 2023, purple pinwheels numbered to represent SC victims of intimate partner violence (IPV), along with informational plaques, were displayed in the Greenway for the month of October.
 Senior leaders from MUSC, My Sister's House, and other Charleston-area IPV service providers made a DVAM Proclamation to honor the lives lost to DV in SC and nationally.
-During MUSC Health CARES about Domestic Violence Week (October 10-14), informational tables were set up and staffed to provide resources, support, education, and awareness materials to patients, families, and hospital staff at five locations on the hospital campus.
+Additionally, the following events were held during the month of October 2023